oscartrelles/coffices-prototype/README.md

 Listed in page visible order.

 Header.js
 SearchBar.js    - Find a coffice by typing into the search bar.
+                - A drop down of results is displayed, and each is selectable.
+                - On selecting the map centres on the venue.
+Displays its icon, and pops-up PlaceDetails.

 Map.js          - View all the coffices nearby your current location indicated by a flashing icon.
 PlaceDetails.js - When a map pin is clicked we see the PlaceDetails

 Modal.js
-Place.js        - For deep linking.
+Place.js        - For deep linkcd ing.
-RatingForm.js
+RatingForm.js   - To rate you need to be signed in.

 Footer.js       - Social and other connectivity.

 Admin.js        - See how many users, coffices, and ratings have been added, and edit them.
 ---------------------------

+## Datastorage

+We are using Firebase's, Cloud Firestore.

+We do not seem to have an export of the tables at the moment, so describing them here.

+### coffices table

+In addition to documentId we have the following fields

+coffee 5              (number)
+noise 3               (number)
+wifi 1
+power 1 (number)

+comment "it's great"  (string)

+placeId "ChIJ2b4PJZT3cg0Rk-a53w_m-xc" (string)
+timestamp "2025-02-07T18:44:39.401Z" (string)
+userId "Lzk2Z76GodfhIikKkRZNR1QsshW2" (string)

+### ratings table

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).